- Extramarital and premarital sexual promiscuity would still be something that was condemned. Galatians 5:19-21

 2) LOGICAL LINE OF THOUGHT:

-- Because denominations vary in teaching from group to group concerning how a person is justified before God, how we are to worship, and who is to lead in the church, they cannot all be right!
+before God, how we are to worship, and who is to lead in the church, they

-- If they cannot all be right, why does anyone attend, study, and practice in association with the denomination they do?
-They must believe that they are right, while others are wrong.
+right, why does anyone attend, study, and practice in association with the

 1) Jesus promised ONE CHURCH, in Matthew 16:18.